Evitagen/CryptoPortfolio/README.md

 # CryptoPortfolio
 Crypto Currency Portfolio Tracker made in .Net Core and Angular 8

 Test Project I created to learn .Net Core web API and Angular 8.

+I chose this as I couldn't find any portfolio trackers that were accurate as the prices are typically based off one exchange and prices can sometimes vary significantly.
+This is done using coinmarketcap API where prices are compiled from multiple exchanges.
+Also with the free closed source trackers it is not possible to tell if your portfolio data was being shared with third parties.

 <p align="center">